I. OBJECTIVE & PURPOSE

 10. Training and education services;

-12. Services or commodities provided by governmental agencies, another University in the State University System, direct support organizations of the University, political subdivisions or other independent colleges and universities;
+12. Services or goods provided by governmental agencies, another University in the State University System, direct support organizations of the University, political subdivisions or other independent colleges and universities;

 13. Programs, conferences, workshops, continuing education events or other university programs that are offered to the general public for which fees are collected to pay all expenses associated with the event or program;

-14. Purchases from firms or individuals that are prescribed by state or federal law, or specified by a granting agency;
+14. Acquisitions from firms or individuals that are prescribed by state or federal law, or specified by a granting agency;

 15. Regulated utilities and government franchised services;